readthedocs/readthedocs.org/docs/guides/search-indexing.rst

 Indexing
 --------

-In general, the indexing process happens in three steps:
+The content of the page is parsed into sections, in general, the indexing process happens in three steps:

 1. Identify the main content node.
 2. Remove any irrelevant content from the main node.